 Meals are a delicious combination of Belizean and International dishes.
-Fresh seafood, local produce and home-baked pastries are standard fare.
-Depending upon your plans and your preference, you have the option to take a packed lunch or return for lunch each day.
+Fresh seafood, local produce, and home-baked pastries are standard fare.
+Depending on your plans and your preference, you have the option to take a packed lunch or return for lunch each day.

 Typical Length of Stay

 The standard stay is seven (7) nights / six (6) fishing days.

 Turneffe Flats has long been recognized as one of Belize’s premier saltwater fly fishing, SCUBA diving and marine eco-tourism destinations.
 Located on the incredibly beautiful Turneffe Atoll, we specialize in superior service for a limited number of guests.